rocky-linux/documentation/docs/labs/security/lab3-auditing_the_system.md

 ### `siggen`

-`siggen` is a signature gathering routine for Tripwire.
+`siggen` is a signature-gathering routine for Tripwire.
 It is a utility that displays the hash function values for the specified files.

 ```bash
 OPTIONS